loli178/loli178/README.md

 ### Hi there 👋
-Hello!
 My name is Lorena Alibertti and I am a Full Stack Developer from Argentina.
 I have a strong passion for programming and I am always seeking to improve my skills in languages such as Javascript, HTML, CSS, NodeJs, Redux, React and SQL.
 Currently, I am studying for a degree in Information Systems of Organizations and Economics at the University of Buenos Aires, and also completing a Full Stack Web Developer program at Henry, where I am currently working as a Teaching Assistant.
 Prior to my career in programming, I worked in the areas of administration, finance, and accounting.
 I am looking for new challenges in the web development field where I can apply my knowledge and skills while continuing to learn and grow professionally.
 - 🔭 "I'm currently working on projects as a web developer, and I'm excited to showcase my work in an upcoming portfolio.
 My current focus involves designing and developing intuitive and user-friendly websites for clients, as well as optimizing existing websites for speed and search engine visibility.
 I'm looking forward to sharing my progress and achievements with you soon!"
 - 🌱 I’m currently learning  Mongo DB, Typescript, Angular.
 - 💻 Tech Stack:  Javascript | Html | NodeJs | Css | Bootstrap | Redux | Express | PostgreSQL | SQLite | Sequelize